Superdollar: Arrests of United States distributors

 In two sting operations running from 2002 to 2005, dubbed "Operation Smoking Dragon" and "Operation Royal Charm", United States agents arrested at least 87 people on charges that included smuggling superdollars.
 About $4.5 million in counterfeit currency was seized, much in $100 bills.
 No definitive origin for the counterfeit $100 bills was determined.

 Confirmed sources

 British criminals

-In 2005, British criminals, Anatasios Arnaouti and four others, were convicted of conspiracy to make counterfeit currency in Manchester, England.
+In 2005, Anatasios Arnaouti and four others were convicted of conspiracy to make counterfeit currency in Manchester, England.
 They were arrested in 2002 after an operation that involved the U.S. Secret Service.
 The counterfeit currency recovered included $3.5 million worth of $100 bills and £2.5 million of £10 notes, which Bank of England experts said were of excellent quality.
 The police stated that "The potential to undermine the economy of the UK and US was very significant."

-The printer admitted to making 350,000 $100 bills, $35 million, over 18 months.
-The gang were using equipment capable of printing £1 million per day, and boasted they were producing $500,000 in fake dollars a day.
-The counterfeiting operation had been running for over two years.
+The printer admitted to making 350,000 $100 bills over 18 months.
+The gang was using equipment capable of printing £1 million per day, and claimed to produce $500,000 in fake dollars a day.
+The counterfeiting operation was running for over two years.